Tech-at-DU/d3-tutorial/10-Areas/readme.md

 const margin = 40
 ```

-We need a scale for the x and y axis.
-The x axis is time but we don't have a full date, just the month, so we can use the index here.
+We need a scale for the x and y-axis.
+The x-axis is time but we don't have a full date, just the month, so we can use the index here.

 The y scale will be based on the temp data.